karthis-testlab/karthis-testlab/README.md

 🔭 I'm working as a Senior Software Test Automation Engieer and writing script to validate frontend and backend applications

-🌱 Exploring Data Structure and Algorithm (DSA) Concepts, Cloud Computing (AWS), Performance Engineering (K6)
+🌱 Exploring Data Structure and Algorithm (DSA) Concepts, Cloud Computing (AWS), Performance Engineering (K6, Gatling)

 ⚡  In my idle hours I'm learning new technologies or tool which helps to improve my career growth.
 (Learning is my habit)